-Sex workers are likely to intersect many of the groups identified within the Inclusion Health agenda and great care should be taken by health professionals to understand and address the multiple and complex health and social care issues that they are likely to present.
-Good healthcare services have greater potential for reducing the number of people in prostitution than criminal justice approaches.
+Sex workers are likely to intersect many of the groups identified within the Inclusion Health agenda, and great care should be taken by health professionals to understand and address the multiple and complex health and social care issues that they are likely to present.
+Good healthcare services have greater potential for reducing the number of people in sex work than criminal justice approaches.93

-- 2.15 As with other excluded groups the attitude of staff can frequently discourage engagement with health services.
+- 2.15 As with other excluded groups, the attitude of staff can frequently discourage engagement of sex workers with health services.
 Awareness training for A&E, primary care and clinical staff working within criminal justice settings should be widely available.
 This training can be accessed through numerous sex worker support services throughout the UK.
-Contact www.uknswp.org for more information. - 2.16 Specialist outreach services for sex workers are vital to improving access and should include enhanced access to primary care and not be confined to sexual health and contraception.
-Depending upon local epidemiology, services should also create pathways into long-term condition treatments such as TB and respiratory health, mental health and specialist addiction services. - 2.17 Criminal justice services can provide an excellent opportunity for engagement with healthcare if there is an appropriate non-judgemental attitude.
+See www.uknswp.org for more information. - 2.16 Specialist outreach services for sex workers are vital to improving access94 and should include enhanced access to primary care and not be confined to sexual health and contraception.
+Depending upon local epidemiology, services should also create pathways into treatment for long-term conditions such as TB and respiratory conditions, as well as mental health and specialist addiction services. - 2.17 Criminal justice services can provide an excellent opportunity for engagement with healthcare if there is an appropriate non-judgemental attitude.
 Sex workers who are homeless and live chaotic lifestyles often have untreated conditions.
 When criminal justice services offer healthcare this can be a positive starting point at which to assess general health status, stabilise conditions and begin medication.

-Standards for health services for gypsies and travellers
+Standards for health services for Gypsies and Travellers